WNHS-Safety-and-Quality/language-styles/docs/csharp/var.md

 Depending on the context, `organization` could represent a `class` with properties like Address, CEO, and PhoneNumber; or `organization` could be a `string`, representing the organisation's name.

-Well-written the context ought to be obvious.
+Well-written, the context ought to be obvious.
 But failing this what other options exist?

 - We could rename the variable to `organizationName`.